-Wiltshire Council and Christ Church Primary School are committed to the highest possible standards of openness, probity and accountability.
-Our Whistle Blowing Policy supports this commitment.
-Relevant trade unions and professional organisations have been consulted about this policy and the related procedures and it has their support.
+- Wiltshire Council and our school are committed to the highest possible standards of openness, probity and accountability.
+This whistleblowing policy and procedure supports this commitment. - 2.
+Relevant trade unions and professional organisations have been consulted about this policy and procedure, and it has their support.